Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Crude oil enters at 0% MFN duty, so the 10% Section 122 tariff is the only layer on Nigeria's primary export — a modest reduction from the old 14% IEEPA rate.
 Check AGOA eligibility for non-oil products such as cocoa, rubber, sesame seeds, and cashew nuts — AGOA can eliminate MFN duties on qualifying products, stacking favorably with the lower Section 122 rate.
 For cocoa imports, compare Nigerian pricing with Ghanaian and Ivorian alternatives (all now at 10% Section 122).
 Monitor AGOA renewal closely — its expiration would remove preferential MFN treatment and undermine Nigeria's non-oil export diversification strategy.
 With Section 122 set to expire ~July 24, 2026, the tariff landscape for Nigerian goods could shift significantly in the second half of 2026.

-How US Tariffs on Nigeria Work
+How Are US Tariffs on Nigeria Imports Calculated?

 To calculate the total duty on a specific import from Nigeria, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Nigeria rates with other countries to evaluate sourcing alternatives.